seiyria/Types-of-Mania/README.md

 # Trials of Mania

 A difficulty modifier tool for Trials of Mana.
+Credits to [pyroll](https://github.com/pyroll/Trials-of-Mania---Difficulty-Mod) for the original Python scripts that got this going.

 ## Features